alvsanand/spark-generic-connector/README.md

 # Generic Downloader Connector for Apache Spark

-> NOTE: just now it is only compatible with in Apache Spark > 1.5.X and < 2.1.X
+> NOTE: just now it is only compatible with in Apache Spark > 1.5.X

 This is a library which enable to connect for almost every Downloadable Files Source just implementing a simple Downloader.